sanabel-al-firdaws/sanabel-al-firdaws.github.io.old/src/content/docs/en/index.md

 ---
-title: Sanabel AL Firdaws
+title: Sanabel Al Firdaws
-description: A website deticated to spreading the true message of islam
+description: A website dedicated to spreading the true message of Islam
 template: splash
 hero:
-  tagline: A website deticated to spreading the true message of islam
+  tagline: A website dedicated to spreading the true message of Islam
   actions:
     - text: About Us
       link: /en/intro